tplusfive/Terminal-Clue/README.md

 * DONE: As a player, I would like to randomly assign one weapon to the Confidential Solution Envelope.
 Time spent: 20m
 * DONE: As a player, I would like to randomly assign one room to the Confidential Solution Envelope.
 Time spent: 50m
   * As a player, I would like the computer to shuffle all remaining cards and deal them.
 * As a player, I would like each player assigned to a starting spot or starting room.
+Time spent: 47m.
+NEXT does the test need to test every room assignment?
+Hmm...

   * As a player, I would like the computer to keep track of who goes next (Miss Scarlet, Col. Mustard, Mrs. White, Mr. Green, Mrs. Peacock, Prof. Plum)
   * As a player, I would like to choose whether to roll dice or use secret passageway.
 * DONE:  As a player, I would like to roll the dice.
 1h